-(1) Interest rates are presented after giving effect to our interest rate swap agreements, where applicable.
+(1) Interest rates are presented after giving effect to our interest rate swap and lock agreements, where applicable.

-Unsecured Revolving Credit Facility and April 2019 Term Loan
+Unsecured Revolving Credit Facility and 2024 Term Loan

-Through our Operating Partnership, we are party to an Amended Credit Agreement with a group of lenders, which provides for revolving loans of up to \$400.0 million (the "Revolving Credit Facility") and up to an additional \$200.0 million in term loans (the "April 2019 Term Loan").
+Through our Operating Partnership, we are party to an Amended and Restated Credit Agreement with a group of lenders, which was amended on February 10, 2022 (the "Credit Agreement"), and which, as amended, provides for revolving loans of up to \$600.0 million (the "Revolving Credit Facility") and an additional \$200.0 million term loan (the "2024 Term Loan").

-The Revolving Credit Facility matures in April 2023, with an extension option of up to one year exercisable by the Operating Partnership, subject to certain conditions, and the April 2019 Term Loan matures on April 12, 2024.
-The loans under each of the Revolving Credit Facility and the April 2019 Term Loan initially bear interest at an annual rate of applicable LIBOR plus the applicable margin (which applicable margin varies between the Revolving Credit Facility and the April 2019 Term Loan).
-The applicable LIBOR is the rate with a term equivalent to the interest period applicable to the relevant borrowing.
-The applicable margin initially is a spread set according to a leverage-based pricing grid.
-At the Operating Partnership's election, on and after receipt of an investment grade corporate credit rating from S&P or Moody's, the applicable margin will be a spread set according to the credit ratings provided by S&P and/or Moody's.
-Each of the Revolving Credit Facility and the April 2019 Term Loan is freely pre-payable at any time and is mandatorily payable if borrowings exceed the borrowing base or the revolving facility limit.
-The Operating Partnership may re-borrow amounts paid down on the Revolving Credit Facility but not on the April 2019 Term Loan.
-The Operating Partnership is required to pay revolving credit fees throughout the term of the Revolving Credit Agreement based upon its usage of the Revolving Credit Facility, at a rate which depends on its usage of such facility during the period before we receive an investment grade corporate credit rating from S&P or Moody's, and which rate shall be based on the corporate credit rating from S&P and/or Moody's after the time, if applicable, we receive such a rating.
-The Amended Credit Agreement has an accordion feature to increase, subject to certain conditions, the maximum availability of credit (either through increased revolving commitments or additional term loans) by up to \$200.0 million.
+As amended, the Revolving Credit Facility is scheduled to mature on February 10, 2026, with two extension options of six-month periods each, exercisable by the Operating Partnership subject to the satisfaction of certain conditions.
+The 2024 Term Loan matures on April 12, 2024.
+The loans under each of the Revolving Credit Facility and the 2024 Term Loan initially bear interest at an annual rate of applicable Adjusted Term SOFR (as defined in the Credit Agreement) plus an applicable margin (which applicable margin varies between the Revolving Credit Facility and the 2024 Term Loan).
+The Adjusted Term SOFR is a rate with a term equivalent to the interest period applicable to the relevant borrowing.
+In addition, the Operating Partnership is required to pay a revolving facility fee throughout the term of the Revolving Credit Facility.
+The applicable margin and the revolving facility fee rate are initially a spread and rate, as applicable, set according to a leverage-based pricing grid.
+At the Operating Partnership's election, on and after receipt of an investment grade corporate credit rating from S&P, Moody's or Fitch, the applicable margin and the revolving facility fee rate will be a spread and rate, as applicable, set according to the credit ratings provided by S&P, Moody's and/or Fitch.
+Each of the Revolving Credit Facility and the 2024 Term Loan is freely pre-payable at any time.
+Outstanding credit extensions under the Revolving Credit Facility are mandatorily payable if the amount of such credit extensions the revolving facility limit.
+The Operating Partnership may re-borrow amounts paid down on the Revolving Credit Facility prior to its maturity.
+Loans repaid under the 2024 Term Loan cannot be reborrowed.
+The Credit Agreement has an accordion feature to increase, subject to certain conditions, the maximum availability of credit (either through increased revolving commitments or additional term loans) by up to \$600.0 million.

-The Operating Partnership is the borrower under the Amended Credit Agreement, and we and each of the subsidiaries of the Operating Partnership that owns a direct or indirect interest in an eligible real property asset are guarantors under the Amended Credit Agreement.

-Under the terms of the Amended Credit Agreement, we are subject to various restrictive financial and nonfinancial covenants which, among other things, require us to maintain certain leverage ratios, cash flow and debt service coverage ratios, secured borrowing ratios and a minimum level of tangible net worth.
+The Operating Partnership is the borrower under the Credit Agreement, and we and each of the subsidiaries of the Operating Partnership that owns a direct or indirect interest in an eligible real property asset are guarantors under the Credit Agreement.
+Under the terms of the Credit Agreement, we are subject to various restrictive financial and nonfinancial covenants which, among other things, require us to maintain certain secured and unsecured leverage ratios and fixed charge and debt service coverage ratios.

-The Amended Credit Agreement restricts our ability to pay distributions to our stockholders under certain circumstances.
+The Credit Agreement restricts our ability to pay distributions to our stockholders under certain circumstances.
 However, we may make distributions to the extent necessary to maintain our qualification as a REIT under the Code.
-The Amended Credit Agreement contains certain additional covenants that, subject to exceptions, limit or restrict our incurrence of indebtedness and liens, disposition of assets, transactions with affiliates, mergers and fundamental changes, modification of organizational documents, changes to fiscal periods, making of investments, negative pledge clauses and lines of business and REIT qualification.
+The Credit Agreement contains customary affirmative and negative covenants that, among other things and subject to exceptions, limit or restrict our ability to incur indebtedness and liens, consummate mergers or other fundamental changes, dispose of assets, make certain restricted payments, make certain investments, modify our organizational documents, transact with affiliates, change our fiscal periods, provide negative pledge clauses, make subsidiary distributions, enter into certain new lines of business or engage in certain activities, and fail to meet the requirements for taxation as a REIT.